Eric R. Dinallo: Career

-From 2003 to 2006, Dinallo was the Managing Director, Global Head of Regulatory Affairs for Morgan Stanley.
+From 2003 to 2006, Dinallo was the managing director, Global Head of Regulatory Affairs for Morgan Stanley.
 He designed and led top-to-bottom reviews of conflicts and business practices, achieving a major shift in the firm-wide regulatory strategy.
-At Morgan Stanley, Dinallo chaired the Global Conflicts Committee and was the Managing Director on the Law Department Diversity Committee.
+At Morgan Stanley, Dinallo chaired the Global Conflicts Committee and was the managing director on the Law Department Diversity Committee.
 He was also a member of the Franchise Committee and the Operational Risk Group.

 Dinallo served at the Office of Attorney General Eliot Spitzer from 1999 to 2003.
 As Chief of the Securities Bureau, he was charged with combining that bureau with the Real Estate Finance Bureau.
 The resulting Bureau was named the Investment Protection Bureau to reflect its focus, and Dinallo was named its first Chief.
-In that capacity, he led the reinvigorated Bureau’s investigations into the Wall Street Cases – conflicts of interest in the financial services industry, including research analyst cases and the spinning of hot initial public offerings.
+In that capacity, he led the reinvigorated Bureau's investigations into the Wall Street Cases – conflicts of interest in the financial services industry, including research analyst cases and the spinning of hot initial public offerings.
 Notably, Dinallo won a court order requiring Merrill Lynch & Co. to overhaul its research practices.
 Among other requirements levied by the court, the firm was forced to disclose in analysts' reports when it was seeking investment-banking business from companies whose stocks were being rated.
 Overall, he produced more than 40 major civil and criminal matters, and led the Bureau through the beginning of the mutual fund industry investigations.

-Before joining the Attorney General’s office, Dinallo served as an Assistant District Attorney in the New York County District Attorney’s office from 1995 to 1999.
+Before joining the Attorney General's office, Dinallo served as an Assistant District Attorney in the New York County District Attorney's office from 1995 to 1999.
 He was one of the ADAs with responsibility for certain securities fraud investigations and trial, including insider trading.

 Before that he was a Litigation Associate with the Manhattan law firm of Paul, Weiss, Rifkin, Wharton & Garrison from 1991 to 1995.

+In 2024, Dinallo was appointed by Governor Kathy Hochul to the New York State Insurance Fund Board of Commissioners.